radical-experiments/rp-paper/README.md

-# Experiments for the so called RADICAL-Pilot paper
+# Experiments for the so-called RADICAL-Pilot paper

 The goal of our experiments is to characterize the performance of the agent module of [RADICAL-Pilot](https://github.com/radical-cybertools/radical.pilot)